 Obtaining an MBA, for instance, can provide you with skills that will suit you well in various fields.
-And companies are very interested in hiring MBA graduates: According to The Graduate Management Admission Council , 81% of companies surveyed planned to hire MBA graduates in 2018, and 52% were planning on increasing base salaries.
+And companies are very interested in hiring MBA graduates: After a hiring slump due to the Covid-19 pandemic, companies planning to hire MBAs in 2021 has rebounded to the same level as pre-pandemic, according to The Graduate Management Admission Council .
 In other words, not only can getting an MBA increase your skill set, it also may set you up for greater career and financial success down the line.

 Will This Degree Increase My Job and Life Satisfaction?